-- notifies HWQld of any planned formal launch event (including commencement and completion ceremonies) two weeks prior to any event; and - acknowledges the contribution of HWQld on all communications and media for the project
+- notifies HWQld of any planned formal launch event (including commencement and completion ceremonies) at least two weeks prior to any event; and - acknowledges the contribution of HWQld on all project-related communications, media and promotional materials.

 Successful applications may be advertised in HWQld publications and website.
 An applicant must inform HWQld if the organisation does not want their contact information made public at the time of notification of the award.